prezly/theme-kit-js/README.md

 #### Using next/image to display images served from Prezly

-We provide `@prezly/uploadcare-image` package to conviniently display images inside Prezly content, and this is the recommended way to display images in your theme.
+We provide `@prezly/uploadcare-image` package to conveniently display images inside Prezly content, and this is the recommended way to display images in your theme.
 However, if you need to use the default `next/image` component, you will need to add our CDN url to image domains settings:
 ```js
 module.exports = {